-In our opinion, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31st March, 2023, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the ICAI.
+In our opinion, the Company has, in all material respects, an adequate internal financial controls with reference to the financial statements and such internal financial controls with reference to the financial statements were operating effectively as at 31st March, 2024, based on the internal control with reference to the financial statements criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the ICAI.

 For Sudit K. Parekh & Co.
+LLP

+Chartered Accountants

-LLP Chartered Accountants Firm Registration No. 110512W/W100378
+Firm Registration No. 110512W/W100378

+Ch.
+Soma Raju

+Partner

-> Ch.
-Soma Raju Partner Membership No. 200354
+Membership No. 200354

-UDIN: 23200354BGWSFF3721
+UDIN: 24200354BKENKP3124

-Date: 10th May, 2023
+Date: 10th May, 2024